telerik/kendo-react/docs/knowledge-base/chat-croll-to-bottom.md

 This can be achieved by adjusting the scrollTop of the `.k-message-list` container on the [onMessageSend](https://www.telerik.com/kendo-react-ui/components/conversationalui/api/ChatProps/#toc-onmessagesend) event:

 {% meta id:index height:900 %}
+{% embed_file conversational-ui/chat-scroll-to-bottom/app.jsx preview %}
-{% embed_file conversational-ui/chat-scroll-to-bottom/main.jsx preview %}
+{% embed_file conversational-ui/chat-scroll-to-bottom/main.jsx %}
 {% endmeta %}